stela2502/SCExV/README.md

 <p>If the installed server does not work I recommend using the t/001app.t test script:
 <ol><li>cd &#60;path to the source&#62;</li><li>perl -I lib t/001app.t </li></ol>
 The output from this script should help to pinpoint the missing parts.
 If this test script does work without error the problem is web server specific and I can not help you.</p>

+# Example installation

+<p>You can access our installation at <a href="http://stemsysbio.bmc.lu.se/SCexV/">stemsysbio.bmc.lu.se/SCexV/</a>.
+For more help on the usage please check out our instructional videos on <a href="https://www.youtube.com/channel/UC8NmNbIEkMt4sjWxgL8_aEw">our YouTube channel</a>.</p>